-The implication of the Treaty of Waitangi Act 1975 is that the Crown is expected to act consistently with the principles of the Treaty, in that, where any Act, proposed legislation, regulation, Order in Council, policy, or practice is inconsistent with the principles of the Treaty, Māori may bring a claim about the matter to the Tribunal.
+"The implication of the Treaty of Waitangi Act 1975 is that the Crown is expected to act consistently with the principles of the Treaty, in that, where any Act, proposed legislation, regulation, Order in Council, policy, or practice is inconsistent with the principles of the Treaty, Māori may bring a claim about the matter to the Tribunal."

-The Crown has delegated most of its authority to carry out the duties of the RMA to local authorities.
+"The Crown has delegated most of its authority to carry out the duties of the RMA to local authorities.
 Along with that delegation is the requirement for the local authority to 'take into account the principles of the Treaty of Waitangi' when making decisions.
-However, as the Ngāwha Tribunal noted : Implicit in the requirement to 'take into account' Treaty principles is the requirement that the decision-maker should weigh such principles along with other matters required to be considered, such as the efficient use and development of geothermal resources.
-In short, whereas the Crown itself is required to act consistently with the principles of the Treaty, that responsibility was significantly watered down under the Crown's delegation of authority to regional councils.
+However, as the Ngāwha Tribunal noted:

+Implicit in the requirement to 'take into account' Treaty principles is the requirement that the decision-maker should weigh such principles along with other matters required to be considered, such as the efficient use and development of geothermal resources."

+"In short, whereas the Crown itself is required to act consistently with the principles of the Treaty, that responsibility was significantly watered down under the Crown's delegation of authority to regional councils.
 Essentially, local authorities were not obliged to be Treaty-compliant in their decisions.
-The Ngāwha Tribunal found that this aspect of the legislation was 'fatally flawed'.
-The Ngāwha and CNI Tribunals recommended that the RMA be amended so that Crown delegates are required to 'act in a manner that is consistent with the principles of the Treaty of Waitangi'.
+The Ngāwha Tribunal found that this aspect of the legislation was 'fatally flawed'."

+"The Ngāwha and CNI Tribunals recommended that the RMA be amended so that Crown delegates are required to 'act in a manner that is consistent with the principles of the Treaty of Waitangi'." p 1242

-Wai 262: Ko Aotearoa Tenei: (2011) (Section 8 report)
+Wai 262: Ko Aotearoa Tenei: A Report into Claims Concerning New Zealand Law and Policy Affecting Māori Culture and Identity (2011)

-Read the full report on the Waitangi Tribunal website Tuatahi
+Read the full Taumata Tuatahi report on the Waitangi Tribunal website